oneredgrey/GetCleanData-FinalProject/codebook.md

 NOTE:  Only "mean" and "std" variables were selected.  "meanFreq" variables were not considered to fit the desired specifications and were excluded.

+NOTE:  Technically, the variable names could be tidied further, but were not.
++ Ideally we would like variable names to be as descriptive as possible.
+For example, in the variable "tbodyaccjerkmagmean", we could replace "t" with "time", and replace "mag" with "magnitude".
+However, doing so would create rather long variable names which could pose a problem for some compilers.
+Therefore, the variable names remain as listed.
++ Technically, each variable contains more than one piece of data and should, therefore, be split.
+For example, "tbodyaccmeanx" should be split into subvariables:
+  ++ var1: value = "time"
+  ++ var2: value = "body""
+  ++ var3: value = "accelerometer"
+  ++ var4: value = "mean"
+  ++ var5: value = "x"
+  However, this led to the possibility of introducing errors and missing data and it was not considered part of the scope of this project to disrupt the integrity of the data as reported by the original researchers.

 ### Step 5:  Create a separate, independent tidy dataset with the average of each variable for each activity and each subject.

 This is accomplished with the `dplyr` package, using the `group_by` and `summarize` functions.

+The resulting table is `'tidydata.txt'`

 ## Description of the Tidy Dataset 'tidydata.txt'